rl-institut/WAM_APP_FRED/README.md

 ### Get data as .CSV file

-The displayed data can be downloaded as csf file.
-Therefore click on the button located in the control-panel on the left.
-For example, the CSV contains all the data for a single weather point selected on the map.
+The displayed data can be downloaded as csv file.
+The file contains all the weather data for a single point selected on the map.

 ## Source database